biyimoses/optimithon/doc/derivative.rst

 Barzilai-Borwein method
 ---------------------------------------------------
-The length of the descent direction suggested by Barzilai-Borwein method is calculated with the following formula:
+The length of the descent direction suggested by Barzilai-Borwein method [JBJMB]_ is calculated with the following
+formula:

 .. math::
     \alpha=\frac{(x_n- x_{n-1})(\nabla f(x_n)-\nabla f(x_{n-1}))^T}{\|\nabla f(x_n)-\nabla f(x_{n-1})\|^2}.

+..
+[JBJMB] J\.
+Barzilai, J. M. Borwein. *Two-point step size gradient methods*, IMA J. Numerical Analysis, 8(1):141–148 (1988).

 Backtrack line search method
 ---------------------------------------------------
-Backtrack line search is a generic algorithm relying in various conditions to approximate a suitable magnitude for the descent direction.
+Backtrack line search is a generic algorithm relying in various conditions to approximate a suitable magnitude for the descent direction [JNSJW]_.

 Starting with a maximum candidate step size value :math:`\alpha_0>0`, using search control parameters :math:`\tau\in(0,1)` and :math:`c\in(0,1)`, the backtracking line search algorithm can be expressed as follows: